21st

 During Kulothunga

 temple.
-The Inscription of Vijayanagara King Kumara Kampanna period in this temple after 260 years, of the transfer records, the transferring back to
+The Inscription of Vijayanagara King Kumara Kampanna period in this temple, after 260 years, according to the transfer records, was transferred back to

 this temple.
-During this 260-year period, poojas and celebrations were not
+During these 260 years, poojas and celebrations were not

-conducted on a big scale, which can be seen from the old photo available at the British Museum ( 1900 CE ).
+conducted on a large scale, which can be seen from the old photo available at the British Museum (1900 CE).
 The reason for this transfer is not known.

 The